1790, in France, Claude Chappe invented a telegraph

 Taking the throne and answering the phone

-The next major step forward in military communications was the invention by Alexander Graham Bell, in 1876, of the telephone and its subsequent introduction into military service.
+The next major step forward in military communications was the invention of the telephone by Alexander Graham Bell in 1876 and its subsequent introduction into military service.

 In 1884 ‘C’ Troop amalgamated with the 22nd and 34th Companies, Royal Engineers, to form the Telegraph Battalion Royal Engineer.
 The Battalion took part in the Nile Campaign and later played a prominent part in the 4th Ashanti War 1895 – 1896.
 Members of the detachment hacked a 72 mile path through the jungle from the Cape coast to Prahsu for an overhead line.
 They reached the enemy’s capital and later their Commander was presented with the Ashanti King’s chair to commemorate the detachments excellent service.
 The original chair can be seen on display within the Museum along with various artefacts brought back from the Colonial Wars including a Zulu spear brought back from the War of 1879 and a Dongola Clock from the Nile Expedition in 1884.